Henry C. Allen (Virginia politician)

-Henry Clay Allen (March 19, 1838 – October 31, 1889) was a Virginia lawyer and politician.
+Henry Clay Allen (March 19, 1838 – October 31, 1889) was an American lawyer and politician in Virginia.
 He represented Shenandoah County in the Virginia House of Delegates, and served as that body's Speaker from 1877 until 1879.

 Early and family life

 Henry C. Allen was a middle son born at Beaver Dam, Botetourt County, Virginia, to lawyer and former Congressman, then Judge John J. Allen.
 His uncle Robert Allen also was a Congressmen.

 On January 24, 1867, he married Julia McKay Gatewood.

 Career

 During the American Civil War, he, his brothers and cousins all enlisted in the Confederate States Army.

 After the war, Allen returned to the Shenandoah Valley, where his grandfather had practiced law as well as served as a judge.